e107inc/e107-easyshop/readme.txt

 2f. from EasyShop v1.4 till v1.43
 Overwrite the EasyShop 1.4x files with the EasyShop 1.5 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

-2g. from EasyShop v1.5x to v1.53
+2g. from EasyShop v1.5x till v1.54
-Overwrite the EasyShop 1.5x files with the EasyShop 1.53 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+Overwrite the EasyShop 1.5x files with the EasyShop 1.6 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 Quick Upgrading troubleshooting
 ===============================